 Climate change & renewable energy

-It’s all over news sites and is part of almost every political conversation; Climate change is a global issue at the front of many social and political discussions these days.
-With talk of time running out to reverse these effects, renewable energy is as important as ever before.
+Climate change is a global issue at the front of many social and political discussions these days.
+With talk of time running out to reverse these effects, renewable energy is more important than ever.

 Investing in the fight against climate change